MicrosoftDocs/sdk-api/sdk-api-src/content/gamingtcui/index.md

 ## -description

-This header is used by tcui.
+This header is used by Title Callable UI.
 For more information, see:

 - [Title Callable UI](../_tcui/index.md)